-- 1. The design requirements of the Erosion and Sediment Control Plan are: - A. Minimize total area of disturbance - B. Sequence activities to minimize simultaneous areas of disturbance. - C. Minimize peak rate of runoff in accordance with the Massachusetts Department of Environmental Protection Stormwater Management Standards. - D. Minimize soil erosion and control sedimentation during construction.
-Prevention of erosion is preferred over sedimentation control. - E. Divert uncontaminated water around disturbed areas - F. Maximize groundwater recharge. - G. Install, and maintain all Erosion and Sediment Control measures in accordance with the manufacturers and designers' specifications and good engineering practices - H. Prevent off-site transport of sediment. - I. Protect and manage on and off-site material storage areas (overburden and stockpiles of dirt, borrow areas, or other areas used solely by the permitted project are considered a part of the project). - J. Comply with applicable Federal, State, and local laws and regulations including waste disposal, sanitary sewer or septic system regulations, and air quality requirements, including dust control. - K. Prevent adverse impact from the proposed activities to habitats mapped by the Massachusetts Natural Heritage & Endangered Species Program as Endangered, Threatened or of Special concern, Estimated Habitats of Rare Wildlife and Certified Vernal Pools, and Priority Habitats of Rare Species - L. Institute interim and permanent stabilization measures.
-The measures shall be instituted on a disturbed area as soon as practicable but no more than 14 days after construction activity has temporarily or permanently ceased on that portion of the site. - M. Properly manage on-site construction and waste materials.
-Construction site operators shall control wastes, including but not limited to, discarded building materials, concrete truck washout, chemicals, litter, and sanitary wastes.
-These wastes may not be discharged to the MS4. - N. Prevent off-site vehicle tracking of sediments.
+1. The design requirements of the Erosion and Sediment Control Plan are:

+- A. Minimize total area of disturbance - B. Sequence activities to minimize simultaneous areas of disturbance. - C. Minimize peak rate of runoff in accordance with the MA DEP Stormwater Policy. - D. Minimize soil erosion and control sedimentation during construction.
+Prevention of erosion is preferred over sedimentation control. - E. Divert uncontaminated water around disturbed areas - F. Maximize groundwater recharge. - G. Install, and maintain all Erosion and Sediment Control measures in accordance with the manufacturers specifications and good engineering practices - H. Prevent off-site transport of sediment. - I. Protect and manage on and off-site material storage areas (overburden and stockpiles of dirt, borrow areas, or other areas used solely by the permitted project are considered a part of the project). - J. Comply with applicable Federal, State and local laws and regulations including waste disposal, sanitary sewer or septic system regulations, and air quality requirements, including dust control - K. Prevent adverse impact from the proposed activities to habitats mapped by the Massachusetts Natural Heritage & Endangered Species Program as Endangered, Threatened or of Special concern, Estimated Habitats of Rare Wildlife and Certified Vernal Pools, and Priority Habitats of Rare Species.

+- L. Institute interim and permanent stabilization measures.
+The measures shall be instituted on a disturbed area as soon as practicable but no more than 14 days after construction activity has temporarily or permanently ceased on that portion of the site. - M. Properly manage on-site construction and waste materials. - N. Prevent off-site vehicle tracking of sediments.